gopheracademy/gopheracademy-web/content/advent-2017/building-medical-reports-in-go.md

 ## Proof of Concept

-We've created a new repo to check if we could reproduce the hardest report usign gofpdf and to understand the trade-offs with this new approach.
+We've created a new repo to check if we could reproduce the hardest report using gofpdf and to understand the trade-offs with this new approach.

 To start we need to get it as any Go library using `go get github.com/jung-kurt/gofpdf`